AllYourBot/hostedgpt/README.md

 - `REGISTRATON_FEATURE` is `true` by default but you can set to `false` to prevent any new people from creating an account.
 - `VOICE_FEATURE` - This is an experimental feature to have spoken conversation with your assistant.
 It's still a bit buggy but it's coming along.
+- `GOOGLE_TOOLS_FEATURE` — This is an experimental feature that enables your assistant to access your Gmail (and soon Google Tasks and Calendar).

+### Configuring Google Tools

+You first need to follow all the steps in the [Google OAuth instructions](#google-oauth-authentication).
+The only step that is optional is that you can leave `GOOGLE_AUTHENTICATION_FEATURE` set to false, which means you don't have to enable new users to register with Google.
+However, following all the steps will also set up Google Auth so you can connect Google Tools to your assistants.
+After, you complete those steps, here is the additional configuration you need to do in order to enable the Google tools:

+1. **Go back to the OAuth Consent Screen:**
+   - In the navigation menu, go to "APIs & Services" > "OAuth consent screen" > click Edit App
+   - It starts you on "OAuth consent screen" which is already done, at the bottom click "Save and Continue" to advance to "Scopes"
+   - Click "Add or Remove Scopes", check "userinfo.email" and then in "Manually add scopes" paste these URLs, one at a time:
+     - https://www.googleapis.com/auth/gmail.modify  (then click "Add To Table")
+     - https://www.googleapis.com/auth/tasks  (then click "Add To Table")

+2. **Finally, set `GOOGLE_TOOLS_FEATURE` to true**

 ### Authentication